What happens next? Day by day after the death of the Queen

 The lying in state continues, with representatives from the Commonwealth realms invited to pay their respects.

-The lying in state continues and heads of state will begin to arrive for the funeral.
+The lying in state continues and heads of state will begin to arrive for the funeral, with many expected to sign a book of condolence at Lancaster House over the weekend.

+The King will hold an audience with Prime Minister Liz Truss at Buckingham Palace.

 Members of the public are invited to observe a one-minute silence at 8pm to remember the Queen.